 If you have never experienced spiritual rebirth, it is mysterious; in fact, you may not be able to appreciate it, or perhaps even understand it.
 That statement is sure to rile some of my fellow secularists but there is no good reason for that: analytically, it is the same as the observation that you cannot fully appreciate the loss of a child unless you have experienced it.

 To my fellow secularists: we cannot understand life by shutting out or constricting our understanding of experience.
 Of course, people can lay claim to spiritual rebirth for all manner of reasons, sound and unsound.
 People can falsely claim many things, including an unswerving devotion to a noble cause or ideal; that does not relieve us of the obligation to consider their claims and the evidence supporting them, especially when born-again experiences have changed so many lives.
 By understanding them for what they are, and eliminating their misinterpretations, we can make them more accessible and more enduring for more people.
 The quotations from William James, which head this section, refer to interpretations of rebirth as a knowing of God.
-Gustav Mahler’s Resurrection Symphony invokes an imagined afterlife.
+Gustav Mahler’s Resurrection Symphony evokes an imagined afterlife.
 Our challenge as scientific naturalists is to make sense of the experiences that people have called spiritual rebirth, and offer an interpretation that is more scientific and thus more firmly grounded in reality than previous interpretations.

 Real